-Sure you use your health insurance when you go to the doctor, but did you know some health insurance plans offer more?
+Sure you use your health insurance when you go to the doctor, but did you know some corporations have expanded beyond the usual coverage?
 Health insurance benefits has now expanded to help you stay healthy before you actually get sick.
-This includes benefits like fitness reimbursements, acupuncture and more.
-Here are 5 little known benefits that your health insurance may offer.
+Some corporations also now offer wellness benefits like fitness reimbursements.
+Below are a few extra perks your health insurance may offer.

-Certain health insurance plans offer a $300 fitness reimbursement per year.
-This is no longer limited to traditional gyms!
-The fitness reimbursement can include classes such as yoga and spin, fitness trackers, and core training equipment (including Peloton bikes & the subscription!).
+Certain corporations offer wellness benefits sometimes to the tune of thousands of dollars!
+These wellness benefits are no longer limited to traditional gyms and even includes Peloton insurance reimbursement!
+The fitness reimbursement can include classes such as yoga and spin, fitness trackers, and core training equipment.
+Ours even covers Peloton bikes and the Peloton subscription!
+We also found that we could get up to $200 toward a fitness tracker, including Apple Watch.
 Check your plan to see what is covered before you spend money on a Peloton, FitBit, gym membership or other fitness related item.
 If you’re not sure what is covered, go to your fitness reimbursement plan provider.
 In your account, look for a fitness reimbursement account FAQ document.
 The fitness reimbursement account FAQ will clearly outline what is eligible and what is not eligible.
 Exercising regularly is a great way to stay healthier and avoid trips to the doctor as well.

 In addition to fitness reimbursements, some health insurance companies and corporations have negotiated discounts directly with gyms and athletic clubs.
 These discounts are on top of the fitness reimbursement and help reduce the cost of going to the gym even further.
 If you aren’t sure if you are eligible for a discount at your local gym, ask them.
 Even if there is no discount available to you today, ask if they are open to discounts with local companies.
 There is always an opportunity to help your company negotiate the discount.